1957 Through the Eyes of a 13-Year-Old

 Toward the end of March, dad returned with a hay wagon to our previously rented farm to load up his corn stalks which were in shocks in one of the fields.
 When the former landlord, Mac, came out into the field, he told dad that we were trespassing and couldn't get the corn.
 If we did load the corn stalks on to our wagon, Mac would call the police or his lawyer.
 Before dad could speak, I told Mac that we were getting our corn and that we had a lawyer, too.

 In addition to daily barn chores, the planting of our field crops of oats and corn began around the end of April.
-To reach the land which was across the creek and west of the woods, we had to either take our machinery through the creek or drive through the village of Honey Creek to reach an East Troy township road which ran parallel to our land.
+To reach the land which was across the creek and west of the woods, we had to either take our machinery through the creek or drive through the village of Honey Creek to reach an East Troy township road that ran parallel to our land.

 Finally, around the end of May, my aunt's husband, Chuck Hyland, died of a heart attack in West Allis.
 This happened while Chuck was playing the saxophone in a band.
 I attended the church service before the funeral where I could see Chuck's body in an open casket.
 He didn't look at all like the stocky guy I knew while he was still alive.
 I can still recall comforting Aunt Marie in her home after the funeral.